gotmachine/EasyRobotics/TECHNICAL.md

 ### Getting out of local minimas

 Both algorithms are iterative, and have a common issue : they will converge toward a local minima given the starting conditions (initial joint angles).
-Said otherwise, they usually will get stuck in a suboptimal angular solution that will never converge.
+Said otherwise, they often will get stuck in a suboptimal angular solution that will never converge.
 Finding the optimal solution (or at least a solution that reach the target) requires changing the starting conditions and check convergence, which can end up extremly computationally intensive.

 From limited testing, to find a global minima with decent confidence, each joint need to be tested in at least 3 positions : a neutral (middle point between min and max), positive, negative.
 This quickly get out of hand computationally-wise : testing 3 solutions for a kinematic chain with 9 joints means 3^9 = 19683 combinations.
 In a basic C# implementation, this can end up taking a few minutes to complete.
 This being said, keeping that example, by carefully choosing the order in which combinations are tested (neutral first, then alternating pos/neg starting with joints closer to the root), a satisfactory minima is usually found in the first 100 iterations, and limited testing show that if no solution is found by the 1000th iteration, there is very rarely one latter.